 I'm listening to David Sylvian's Nostalgia.

-Our house, Casita del Maguey, is one of two houses squeezed onto a narrow city lot on Calzada de la Presa1 In San Miguel.
+Our house, Casita del Maguey1, is one of two houses squeezed onto a narrow city block on Calzada de la Presa2 in San Miguel de Allende.
 The architects, Cathi and Steven House, live nearby and use the casitas as rental property and as an exhibit for architecture students.
-Shortly after we arrived a class of Cal Poly students were here, exploring both of the homes.
-The Houses are both super friendly and helpful and we've run into them numerous times in town, such as at last night's address by president Fox.
+In fact, shortly after we arrived a class of Cal Poly architecture students came for a visit.
+The Houses are friendly and helpful, and we've run into them numerous times in town, such as at last night's address by president Fox.

-The one bedroom, one and a half bath casita is visually stunning.
-It has tall ceilings, walls of glass, cantilevered walkways, multiple decks, comfortable modern furniture, and tasteful colors and art.
-It also has in-floor heat plus whole-house potable water so you can drink water from any tap.
-It shares a small pool with the next door house.
-The wonderful blocks-long maze of the Mercado de Artesanias, which reminds me of Istanbul's grand bazarre, is just steps away and the shops and restaurants of central SMA are within a few blocks.
+Our one bedroom, one and a half bath casita is a visual treat, with tall ceilings, walls of glass, cantilevered walkways, multiple decks, comfortable modern furniture, and tasteful colors and art.
+It has in-floor heat plus whole-house potable water so you can drink water from any tap.
+It shares a small pool with the slightly larger casita next door.
+The location is perfect, a short walk to el centro but with none of its weekend nightlife.
+The blocks-long maze of the Mercado de Artesania, resembling Istanbul's Grand Bazaar, is just steps away.

 Cathi and Steven designed the house to be light and airy and to feel more spacious than it really is.
 Interesting architectural details abound.
 It is a feast for the eyes as well as being a comfortable place to hang out while visiting SMA.